 In mouse brain glioblastoma multiforme sections, administration of 4H2 significantly increases relative counts of CD8+ T-cells when compared to an IgG control, demonstrating its immunostimulatory effect.

-R Kaplan-Meier plot demonstrates that 4H2 administration improves survival in mice with GL261- derived orthotopic monotherapy and in blockade.
+100 Kaplan-Meier plot 80 Survival demonstrates that 4H2 administration improves 60 survival in mice with GL261-40 derived orthotopic % GBM tumors both as a monotherapy and in combination with PD1 blockade.